jmervine/jmervine.github.io/README.md

 #### Associate Director of DevOps - [YP Holdings LLC](http://www.yellowpages.com)
 > May 2011 – Present

 Manage a small team of elite engineers, focused on performance, stability, automation and release processes for YP.com (a top 50 trafficked site with over 30 million unique visitors monthly).
-Provided architectural input for Ruby, Rails, Sinatra, Node.js and surrounding technologies.
+Providing architectural input for Ruby, Rails, Sinatra, Node.js and surrounding technologies.

 * Architected and implmented application platform configurations for incremental move from Ruby on Rails to Node.js using Big IP F5, Nginx, Node's cluster module, Express.js and node-http-proxy.
 Migration successfully released with zero downtime.
 * Updated release process, reducing the overall deployment time by %75 and allowing for quick and reliable rollbacks.